Find information about our terminal, including accessibility, safety, security, Biosecurity Tasmania, pets and lost baggage.

 Check-in desks for all airlines and self-service kiosks are located in the middle of the terminal building.

-Virgin Australia and Tigerair flights arrive at the northern end of the terminal.
-Qantas and Jetstar arrive at the southern end.
-Please refer to the map below and the Arrivals page to confirm your airline baggage carousel.
+Please refer to the map below and the Arrivals page to confirm your flight arrival gate and airline baggage carousel.
 Information screens can also be found inside the terminal building.

 If you have oversized baggage, we recommend you contact your airline and ask them about requirements before you travel.
 Once at the airport ask the friendly staff at your airline’s information desk and they’ll help you.